bagustris/ser_aug/README.md

 Note that the datasets (IEMOCAP and JTES) are not included in this repository.
 Please obtain them from the authors of the dataset.

 There are four experiments: JTES-SI, JTES-TI, JTES-STI, and IEMOCAP.
-Please run each scripts in each directory.
+Please run each script in each directory.
 The corresponding directories are

 ```bash
 bagus@m049:ser_aug$ tree